reediculous456/InventoryManager/docs/requirements/Requirement3.md

-# Requirement 1: Do yet another thing
+# Requirement 1: Assign items to an employee or customer

 ## Scenario